 We rarely witness the event nor make elaborate preparation for it, and more often than not it is taken out of our hands and as a result has become sanitised.

-We attend the funeral which is often a hurried affair and we maintain no set period of mourning.
+We attend the funeral which is often a hurried affair and we preserve no set period of mourning.

 Grief is no longer a collective experience but has become individualised rarely extending beyond the boundaries of the immediate family.